5 ways to keep your employees happy at work

 3. Give extra consideration to those who travel often

 “If a job requires 30 to 40 percent travel, a lot of people will say, ‘I can’t do that,’” explains Arnold.
 “If there is something a company can do to make road warriors more comfortable, that will help them attract and retain talent.”
-For employees with families, especially, offering more flexible ways to travel can affect an employee’s desire to stay with, or leave, their company.
+For employees with families, especially, offering more flexible ways to travel can affect employee satisfaction - and an employee’s desire to stay with, or leave, their company.

 “Upper management pays attention to road warrior morale,” said Al Mazzola, director of global finance and travel services at Sykes.
 “We know, especially for our long-haul trips to places like Australia and the Philippines, that we have to take into consideration productivity and maybe compromise on some things.”